Midland Continental Railroad Depot (Wimbledon, North Dakota): General

-It is a combination passenger and freight depot, designed to allow one person to operate both functions and also to be built quickly and economically.
-It was deemed significant as the only surviving Midland Continental Railroad balloon-frame railroad station.
+The depot is a combination passenger and freight depot, designed to allow one person to operate both functions.
+The depot is an example of balloon-frame construction, where a building's wall studs run from the building's foundation to its roof continually.
+It was deemed significant as the only surviving Midland Continental Railroad balloon-frame railroad station. when added to the National Register of Historic Places in 2003.